Flame442/FlameCogs/README.md

 ## GiftAway

-This cog allows you to create givaways for game keys.
+This cog allows you to create giveaways for game keys.
 Users can claim a key by reacting to a message describing the key.
 It was originally requested by Mistery#3287
 This cog features optional integration with the IGDB API to display a description of the game being given away.
 Setup instructions can be found [here!](../master/giftaway/setup.md)

 ### Usage